margaretsobota/drj/README.md

 ### `/`

 - App dashboard
-- `Login` and `Register` buttons both lead to `/surveyForm0` page, which begins to Citizen Journey Map process
+- `Login` and `Register` buttons both lead to `/surveyForm0` page, which begins the Citizen Journey Map process
 - `Login` or `Register` button creates new `mapRef` data object and saves it to Firebase database

 ### `/surveyForm0`

-- First survey page and beginning of Citizen Journey Map process
+- First (of 3) survey page and beginning of Citizen Journey Map process
 - Asks demographic information about gender, age, and household income
 - `Previous` button goes to `/`
-- `Next` button goes to `/surveyForm1` only when all questions have been answered
+- `Next` button goes to `/surveyForm1` and is only clickable once all questions have been answered

 ### `/surveyForm1`

-- Second survey page and continuation of Citizen Journey Map process
+- Second (of 3) survey page and continuation of Citizen Journey Map process
-- Asks demographic information about education level, residence city, and kilometers traveled
+- Asks demographic information about education level, city of residence, and distance (in kilometers) traveled to the court
 - `Previous` button goes to `/surveyForm0`
 - `Next` button goes to `/surveyForm2` only when all questions have been answered

 ### `/surveyForm2`

-- Final survey page and continuation of Citizen Journey Map process
+- Final (of 3) survey page and continuation of Citizen Journey Map process
 - Asks demographic information about legal representation, legal process type, and court distirct
 - `Previous` button goes to `/surveyForm1`
 - `Next` button goes to `/confirmationPage` only when all questions have been answered

 ### `/confirmationPage`
-- Lists user's answers to all survey questions
+- Lists user's answers to all survey questions by manually mapping key values to desired selected choices
 - Allows user to verify survey responses before moving on to data entry phase of Citizen Journey Map process
 - `No... go back` button goes back to `/surveyForm2`
 - `Yes!
 Continue` button saves demographic information to `demographics` key of `mapRef` data object and saves to Firebase database